Moneris: Devices

 In June 2014, Moneris launched Payd Pro, a point of sale (POS) solution that can run on a smartphone.
-The device was promoted as Canada’s first mobile POS solution to accept Interac debit and credit, as well as the first to include EMV chip and PIN and contactless payment technology.
-The device came in the form of a PIN pad, which connects to Moneris’ Payd app using a Bluetooth connection.
+The device was promoted as Canada's first mobile POS solution to accept Interac debit and credit, as well as the first to include EMV chip and PIN and contactless payment technology.
+The device came in the form of a PIN pad, which connects to Moneris' Payd app using a Bluetooth connection.
 Payd Pro was targeted at small businesses to accept payments from anywhere.

 In April 2019, Moneris introduced Moneris Core, a proprietary software used to power its next-generation payment terminals.
-With Moneris Core, Moneris became the first major payment provider in Canada to provide its own propriety payment experience.
+With Moneris Core, Moneris became the first major payment provider in Canada to provide its own proprietary payment experience.

 In September 2020, Moneris launched Moneris Go, using the A920 Android POS mobile terminal from PAX Technology.
 The mobile device accepts card and contactless payments and can integrate with third-party apps.
-The device was announced as the company’s first smart terminal and suitable for businesses of all sizes.
+The device was announced as the company's first smart terminal and suitable for businesses of all sizes.

 Moneris is the only acquirer in Canada to offer a unified bilingual experience for English and French users across all of its point-of-sale terminals.